kevinmcsherry/P4_Shop_list/README.md

  - Similar to the previous issue - I feel that the messaging isn't great, not quite a bug, but something a customer might report as not a great experience.
 I would really prefer to have this as a pop up message that then dissapears after time, instead of remaining on screen until next action.
 <br>

+- Unable to trigger a message to identify the removal of an item.
+No message appears when this action is taken.
+I hope I have left enough time to try and rectify this problem

 - One big issue!
 If I do not logout of the application, then spin it back up again, I seem to still be logged in as last user.
 I couldn't quite find a way to make sure that by closing the session out that it would also log a user out.
 This is a problem.
 As I write this, I'm allowing myself time to see if I can fix this...but as of now, this is a bug!